veloxforce/archibus-deploy/docs/README.MCP-CONFIGURATION.md

 ### 2. Mount Configuration in Docker

-Create `docker-compose.override.yml` to mount the MCP configuration:
+Create or use the existing `docker-compose.override.yml` to mount the MCP configuration:

 ```yaml
 services: